Virtual Private Cloud-VPC – All You Need To Know in 2025

 • Azure Virtual Network (VNet) – Similar to AWS VPC but designed for Microsoft Azure’s ecosystem, offering seamless integration with other Azure services.

-Consider factors like pricing, available regions, integration with existing infrastructure, and compliance requirements when choosing a provider.
+Consider factors such as pricing, available regions, integration with existing infrastructure, and compliance requirements when selecting a provider.

 Creating a VPC and Configuring Subnets